-Slide the miter fences by loosening the fence screws.
-Once the desired position of the miter fence is determined, retighten the fence screws to secure the sliding fence.
+Loosen the fence screw before attempting to slide the miter fence.
+Once the desired position of the miter fence is determined, tighten the fence screw to secure the sliding fence.

 SELF-RETRACTING LOWER BLADE GUARD

 The lower blade guard is made of shock-resistant, seethrough plastic that provides protection from each side of the blade.
 It retracts over the upper blade guard as the saw is lowered into the workpiece.